Texas Online Casinos

 While real money online casinos are not legal in Texas, players can play online at social and sweepstakes sites that use virtual currencies.

-Most sweepstakes casinos offer two forms of virtual currency for two types of players:
+Most social/sweepstakes casinos offer two forms of virtual tokens for two types of players:

-- Sweepstakes coins for players who want to win cash
+- Sweeps coins for players who want to win cash prizes

-Gold coins usually come in large bundles ($10 for 10,000 gold coins), allowing players to play a lot of social casino games for a low price.
+Gold coins usually come in large offers ($10 for 10,000 Gold Coins), allowing players to play a lot of social casino games for a low price.
 These players compete to rise up a site’s social leaderboard or to earn some bragging rights among friends.
 Social gaming offers no cash prizes.
 As such, these are good options for players who want to scratch a gambling itch or get some practice before heading off to a retail casino to play the real thing.

-Playing with sweeps coins gives players a chance to win cash and prizes on sweepstakes casino games.
-Sweeps coins are more costly, usually $1 per coin, and sweepstakes casino games cost roughly the same as Vegas-style slot games.
+Playing with Sweeps Coins gives players a chance to win cash prizes on social casino games.
+Sweeps Coins are more costly, usually $1 per coin, and casino-style games cost roughly the same as Vegas-style slot games.

 Here are some of the most popular social and sweepstakes casinos available to Texans: